arnav-khandelwal/SportsSocial2.0/README.md

 # Sports Social - Connect Through Sports

-A social platform for sports enthusiasts to connect, find local games, and build their sports community.
+## (Made with bolt for the World's Largest Hackathon) <br> A social platform for sports and gaming enthusiasts to connect, find local games, and build around their community.

 ## Features